 Passwords keep our emails, social media, and other accounts secure.
 Teach students how to make strong passwords and avoid weak examples like “password” or “12345.”

-Here are a few tips for making a strong password from Mental Floss you can share with your students:
+Here are a few tips for making a strong password from Mental Floss that you can share with your students:

 - Add numbers and symbols